inveniosoftware/iugw2017/3-datamodels/README.rst

 **custom_data_module/mappings/custom_record/custom-record-v1.0.0.json**

-This is the Elasticearch Mapping which enables to tell our search engine how to analyze the text.
+This is the **Elasticsearch mapping** file.
+It tells our search engine how to analyze records' fields.
 You can go see Elasticsearch documentation for more information about mappings files.

 This is also why we had to recreate the search indices at the beginning of